End users complaining of slow logon issues.

 Identifying Root Cause

-When trying to identify the root cause of a Citrix end user experience issue, the main display to view all of the Citrix user sessions is the XenApp & XenDesktop session display.The display is key because it includes user session data (both past and present), and allows you to track the complete user experience through the environment, from the login at the endpoint, all the way through the environment back to the underlying infrastructure, and present these data points over the course of the session so you can troubleshoot any issue that takes place during a user’s session.
+When trying to identify the root cause of a Citrix end user experience issue, the main display to view all of the Citrix user sessions is the Citrix Virtual Apps & Desktops session display.The display is key because it includes user session data (both past and present), and allows you to track the complete user experience through the environment, from the login at the endpoint, all the way through the environment back to the underlying infrastructure, and present these data points over the course of the session so you can troubleshoot any issue that takes place during a user’s session.

 To view the sessions with high logons sort the page by the Logon column or use the Search feature at the bottom of the page.
 Some of the key metrics of the page include Machine Name, Username, Group Name and Start Time which help confirm whether or not any patterns can be identified outside of high logon duration for the end users.
 For example, when widespread issues are occurring it can be good to note the client address to identify if all of the users are connecting from the same locations.

 To analyze the 33+ stages of the users logon process, you can click on any user session to drill into the session metrics.
 Once you've drilled down, navigate to the logon duration tab.
-This tab is divided into three sections.
-The top section provides the logon summary showing the high-level stages of the overall logon process.
-The next two sections break down the details of what is happening in the brokering stages and the launch of the session on the App Server or VDI.
+This tab is divided into two sections.
+The top sections break down the details of what is happening in the brokering stages and the bottom sections details the high level & detailed metrics of the launch on the App Server or VDI.

-The brokering stages in the middle of the dialog enable you to identify slowness due to Citrix Delivery Controller brokering issues including Authentication, Logon Script, Profile Load time, delays in Windows session creation on the session host.
+The brokering stages enable you to identify slowness due to Citrix Delivery Controller brokering issues including Authentication, Logon Script, Profile Load time, delays in Windows session creation on the session host.
 On the client side, you can identify delays in establishing the micro-VPN connection, receiver launch, ICA file download, and more.

 At the bottom of the dialog each stage of the logon process at the session host process is displayed including authentication at the domain controller, determining how long it took to copy over the policy files to the session host, logon script execution, drive mapping, printer mapping, and folder redirection.
 Each policy and script which is executed is included in this stage.